SWSP1023 Professional Practice 1

 - Keep a record of new terminology that is introduced in this unit

 - Keep a copy of assessments and other correspondence

 - Make notes on unit content and readings

 There will be learning activities linked to all lecture materials which are designed to encourage students to deliberate and reflect and to provide opportunities for further learning.
 The activities are designed to help students think through and practise the specific skills and general concepts presented in this unit as well as provide valuable learning opportunities.

 - Pomeroy, E. C., & Bradford Garcia, R. (2018).
 Direct practice skills for evidence-based social work: A strengths-based text and workbook.
-New York, NY: Springer.
+Springer.

 - Australian Social Work

 - ADVANCES: Journal of Social Work and Welfare Education